Coronavirus Disease 2019 (COVID-19) FAQs

 Q: Can staff be paid out of the IBT grant during closure due to COVID-19?

-The ICCB is authorizing grantees to continue to compensate IBT staff and instructors during this time, utilizing current grant funds.
-Individual institution may, at their own discretion, require that essential or task performing critical functioning staff stay connected with the college or program over this period of time.
+The ICCB is authorizing those IBT staff to continue to compensate staff and instructors during this time, utilizing your current grant funds.
+Your institution may require that essential or task performing critical functioning staff to stay connected with the college over this period of time.
+That is an individual institution’s decision.

 Q: Can we continue to do online instruction following the closure?